There’s a wealth of valuable material out there. And it’s all free.

 Dr Mike Clayton – me – the founder of OnlinePMCourses.

-I started this a month ago.
-The intention is to provide free management training via the YouTube platform.
-The videos will build into structured training programs.
+I started this a couple of years ago.
+My intention was to provide free management training via the YouTube platform.
+The videos build into structured training programs.
 Each course will be housed in its own playlist.

 So, if you need management training and have no budget, here’s a solution.
 If it works, I’ll do the same for Project Management.